Peripherally inserted central catheter - insertion

-The PICC will help carry nutrients and medicines into your body.
-It will also be used to take blood when you need to have blood tests.
+The PICC helps carry nutrients and medicines into your body.
+It is also used to draw blood when you need to have blood tests.

-These catheters are used when people need intravenous (IV) medical treatment over a long period of time or if blood draws are becoming quite difficult.
+A PICC is used when you need intravenous (IV) medical treatment over a long period of time or if blood draws done the regular way have become difficult.

 How Is a PICC Inserted?

-The procedure can be done in the radiology (x-ray) department or at your hospital bed.
+The procedure is done in the radiology (x-ray) department or at your hospital bedside.

-- A tourniquet (strap) will be tied around your arm near your shoulder.
+- A tourniquet (strap) is tied around your arm near your shoulder.

-- Ultrasound pictures will be used to choose the vein and then help guide the needle into your vein.
+- Ultrasound pictures are used to choose the vein and guide the needle into your vein.
 Ultrasound looks inside your body with a device that is moved over your skin.

-- A needle is inserted, then a guide wire and a catheter.
-The catheter and guide wire are moved through your vein to the proper spot.
+- A needle is inserted, then a guide wire and the catheter.
+The guide wire and catheter are moved through your vein to the proper spot.

 - During this process, the needle puncture site is made a little larger with a scalpel.
-One or 2 stitches will close it up afterwards.
-This will not hurt.
+One or two stitches close it up afterward.
+This does not hurt.

-The catheter that was inserted will be connected to another catheter that will stay outside your body.
+The catheter that was inserted is connected to another catheter that stays outside your body.
 You will receive medicines and other fluids through this catheter.